What is Obstructive Sleep Apnea?

 We pride ourselves on educating our patients on topics of interest to them, and sleep medicine is one of our favorite topics.
 It’s about recognizing the impact rest has on our health.
 Poor quality rest is linked to a whole host of problems, from heart disease and diabetes to depression and cognitive decline.
 By diagnosing and treating disorders we can improve not just our slumber, but our overall well-being.
 You need not struggle with rest one more day.
 If you’ve been diagnosed, please contact us to schedule.
 If you’ve not yet been diagnosed, take your at-home or in-lab study.
 Dr. Prill will review the findings, gather information, and discuss a treatment plan with you.

 At Signature Smile, we use EMA® Oral Appliances and SomnoMed® Oral Appliances.
 The EMA orthotic is designed to promote deeper, more restful night by preventing snoring and relieving the numerous symptoms.
-Benefits include:

 - Nine different lengths of elastic straps gradually and incrementally advance the mandible into its optimal position